TT-CL/sat/README.md

-# SummaryEval
+# Idea Unit Annotation Scribe
-Complete server architecture for a framework for the evaluation of L2 summaries.
+Complete server architecture for a framework for supporting the annotation of Idea Unit alignment data.

 Current server structure:
  - traefik: reverse proxy and TLS certificates handler